 This post may contain affiliate links which means if you click on one of the links and make a purchase, we will earn a small commission at no extra charge to you.
 This keeps the latte brewing :) For more information see our affiliate disclosure

 One thing I love and will never give up (no matter how many gadgets I get) is my cast iron pans.
 Did I say never?
 Ok, we are clear.
 It can be intimidating to some, but it is my favorite go to when doing chicken leg quarters in a skillet.
-I had written a post on my love of cast iron pans – Why I Love My Cast Iron Pans.
-Just in case you needed some convincing to try these amazing classic pieces of cookware.
+I am pretty convinced that once you try cast iron, you too will love it.
+There are several things I make in it including parmesan pan fried chicken – made with boneless chicken breasts.

 This is an easy two step recipe that you fry the leg quarters and then bake but no worries, you are using the same pan for it all.
 I use my 12 inch cast iron pan because I never went out and upgraded to the bigger pan yet (it is the only time I usually need it so I haven’t gotten to that point of convincing myself yet.)
 I would highly recommend you use a bigger size if you have it.

 There is a printable recipe at the bottom as well.